embody-rg/embody-rg.github.io/courses.md

 title: Courses
 ---

 The following courses are offered to TU Berlin students at the master's and PhD level.
-Get in touch with Gui if you want to enrol for credit or if you are interested in auditing as an external student.
+Get in touch with Gui if you want to enroll for credit or if you are interested in auditing as an external student.
 <br>
 <br>